 Weaponry

 As you step into Rajasthan, you will find traces of ancient weaponry everywhere.
-These are collectables that reflect the yesteryears.
-From swords and shields to bow and arrows, you can find it all here.
-Protective gear for arms, headgear, and guns, among others.
+These are collectables that reflect the valor of the yesteryears.
+From swords and shields to bow and arrows, you can find many ancient forms of weaponry here.
+Protective gear for arms, headgear, and guns, are also a part of this collection.

 Pagari

-Note that these are different from pagaris worn by Sikh people due to religious reasons.
+Note that these are different from pagaris worn by people of the Sikh community for religious reasons.

 Mummy in Museum